ErrorNoInternet/asmfetch/README.md

 ## Customization

-It wasn't designed to be very customizable, but you can tweak one or two things (including the logo) by modifying the includes in `asmfetch.S`.
+It wasn't designed to be very customizable; tons of things are hardcoded, but you can tweak one or two things (including the logo) by modifying the includes in `asmfetch.S` and symbols in `symbols.S`.